Skip navigation

 Adult Corrections Facility

-The Adult Corrections Facility provides short-term (up to one year) custody and programming for adults convicted of felony, gross misdemeanor, and misdemeanor offenses.
+The Adult Corrections Facility (ACF) provides short-term (up to one year) custody and programming for adults convicted of felony, gross misdemeanor, and misdemeanor offenses.

 The facility has a capacity of 477 with 399 beds in the men's section and 78 beds in the women's.